 And when I wanted to talk to Scotty on the Enterprise, I had to whip open a tin-foil wrapped matchbox that had a lid attached with masking tape and make the clicking sound with my mouth.

-Now we’ve all got mobile phones that do all those things for us.
+Now we’ve all got smart phones that do all those things for us.
 Which, if you read Stephen King’s book, “Cell”, might not be a good thing anyway; but I digress..

 Isn’t it great when you don’t have to use your brain any more and Uncle Sam will protect your lunacy?

 There was such a difference between the beginning of the Seventies and the End; for one reason, I graduated from high school in 1977 and then headed up north to college.

 The early Seventies we were still warring with Vietnam, the later we were dancing our ways into a Saturday Night Fever.

 The Seventies were my adolescent years.

 They were filled with ten speed bikes with rams horn handlebars and the Dallas Cowboys when they were still the Tom Landry/Roger Staubach dynasty.

 Wow, the 80’s, what a blur?

-I reminisce about some of the popular songs of the decade and thought I would put my two cents in on them also…
+I reminisce about a few of the popular songs of the decade and thought I would put my two cents in on them also…

 (I Just) Died In Your Arms – Cutting Crew

-(It’s Just) The Way That You Love Me- Paula Abdul Hmmm, life before American Idol?
+(It’s Just) The Way That You Love Me- Paula Abdul– Hmmm, life before American Idol?

 Addicted To Love – Robert Palmer

-Do You Really Want To Hurt Me – Culture Club Is it me, or were there an onslaught of Englishmen with weird hair running amuck?
+Do You Really Want To Hurt Me – Culture Club– Is it me, or were there an onslaught of Englishmen with weird hair running amuck?

 Don’t You (Forget About Me) – Simple Minds

-Every Breath You Take – The Police
+Every Breath You Take – The Police – (The stalker song)

 Express Yourself-Madonna And she certainly did!

-Holding Back The Years – Simply Red Until now, I always thought they were singing “Holding back the tears”!
+Holding Back The Years – Simply Red –Until now, I always thought they were singing “Holding back the tears”!